 If not maintained properly, traditional chlorine-based pools can be complicated and costly.
 For any folks concerned with potential health risks, there are alternatives out there.

 Maybe you’ve heard about a chemical-free pool but aren’t quite sure what it is or how it works.
 After all, the idea doesn’t even sound possible.
-But not only is a chemical-free pool a legitimate option, in many cases it’s cleaner, cheaper, and easier to maintain than other types of home swimming pools.
+But not only is a chemical-free pool a legitimate option, but in many cases, it’s cleaner, cheaper, and easier to maintain than other types of home swimming pools.

 Let’s take a closer look at whether a chemical-free pool is something you may want to consider.

 Chlorine: The Traditional Way to Keep a Swimming Pool Clean